-A 2008 meta analysis by the Canadian Medical Association Journal showed that fish oil supplementation did not give a preventative benefit to cardiac patients with ventricular arrhythmias.
+A 2008 meta-analysis published in the Canadian Medical Association Journal (CMAJ.
+2008;178(2):157-64.) showed that fish oil supplementation did not give a preventive benefit to cardiac patients with ventricular arrhythmias.

-A more recent 2012 meta-analysis published in the Journal of the American Medical Association (JAMA), analyzed 20 studies and nearly 70000 patients.
-This meta-analysis found that fish oil supplementation did not reduce the chances of death, cardiac death, heart attack or stroke.
-As such, many providers are no longer using fish oil as prophylaxis.
+A more recent 2012 meta-analysis published in the Journal of the American Medical Association (JAMA 2012; 308 (10): 1024–33.) found that supplementation did not reduce the chances of death, cardiac death, heart attack or stroke.
+As such, many providers are no longer recommend fish oil preventively.

-Fish oil has demonstrated benefit in the treatment of hypertriglyceridemia, but may also increase LDL (the bad cholesterol) in larger doses.
+Fish oil has demonstrated benefit in the treatment of hypertriglyceridemia, but may also increase LDL (bad cholesterol) in larger doses.

 The first large scale randomized controlled trial of omega-3 fatty acids in a usual risk patient population for primary prevention was the VITAL trial reported in the New England Journal of Medicine (N Engl J Med 2019;380:23-32.).
 The results of this trial indicate that supplementation with omega–3 fatty acids at a dose of 1 gram per day was not effective for overall primary prevention of heart disease among healthy middle-aged men and women over five years of follow-up.
 This is one of the largest trials on this topic.